tiepenatti/BeeBot/Readme.md

 # Arduino + Lego Bee-Bot Project

 This project aims to replicate the basic functionality of a Bee-Bot robot using an Arduino microcontroller.
+A Bee-Bot is a small, programmable, floor robot designed primarily for young children (typically ages 3-7) to introduce them to basic coding concepts.

 ## Project Goals